 Rhinoplasty reshapes the nose by surgically altering the delicate nasal structures.
 It is one of the most popular cosmetic surgery procedures performed in the U.S. for both female and male patients.
 Patients range in age from teenagers to women and men in their 30s and 40s.
-The surgery can either be performed using a “closed” or “open” incision technique.
-Either technique yields exceptional results.
+The surgery can either be performed using a closed or open incision technique; each technique yields exceptional results.

 It’s helpful to know that we rarely use nasal packing for rhinoplasty patients.
 Removing packing can cause quite a bit of discomfort.